IBM-Cloud/docs/admin/orgs_spaces.md

 <dd>Provide the route on the internet that is allocated to the organization.
 A route has a sub-domain and a domain.
 A sub-domain is typically the application name.
 A domain might be a system domain, or a custom domain that you registered for your application.
 See [Managing custom domains](orgs_spaces.html#managedomains).<br/>
 <p>**Note**: If you add a custom domain, you must configure your DNS server to resolve your custom domain to point to the {{site.data.keyword.Bluemix_notm}} system domain.
 In this way, when {{site.data.keyword.Bluemix_notm}} receives a request for your custom domain, it can properly route it to your application.</p></dd>
 <dt>Quota</dt>
 <dd>Represents the resource limits for the organization, including the number of services and the amount of memory that can be allocated for use by the organization.
+Note that the quota is not an enforced cap.
+Instead, it is a trigger for spending notifications.
 Quotas are assigned when organizations are created.
 Any application or service in a space of the organization contributes to the usage of the quota.
 With the Pay-As-You-Go or Subscription plans, you can adjust your quota for Cloud Foundry applications and containers as the needs of your organization change.
 See [Managing quota](orgs_spaces.html#managequota).</dd>
 </dl>

 In {{site.data.keyword.Bluemix_notm}}, you can use organizations to enable collaboration among team members and to facilitate the logical grouping of project resources in the following ways: